 Everyone has a "Duty of Care" to ensure that their waste is disposed of in a responsible manner or face fines of up to £5,000.
 If you give any waste to someone else, you must be sure they are authorised to take it and can transport it and recycle or dispose of it safely.

-We are sending this leaflet to every household in the borough so that all residents are aware of their responsibilities for legal disposal of their waste.
+We have produced this leaflet so that all residents are aware of their responsibilities for legal disposal of their waste.

 Download our Disposal Record Form which makes it easy for you to gather and record the information you will need in case we find any of your waste fly tipped